UPDATED: 11 Things To Knit While Watching Poldark

 - Let’s Knit

-The new series has started and we’re slightly obsessed.
-Here are a few projects to knit while you watch.
-You might notice a bit of a theme.
+The fourth series is here and we’re slightly obsessed.
+Here are a few projects to knit while you watch!

 Yes, this is a pattern for gloves.